otp.merge#

 • identify_input_ts (bool) – If set to False, the fields SYMBOL_NAME and TICK_TYPE are not appended to the output ticks.

-• presort (bool) – Add the presort EP in case of bound symbols.
-Applicable only when symbols is not None.
+• presort (bool) – Add the PRESORT EP before merging.
 By default, it is set to True if symbols are set and to False otherwise.

-• concurrency (int) – Specifies number of CPU cores to utilize for the presort By default, the value from otp.config.default_concurrency is used.
+• concurrency (int) – Specifies the number of CPU cores to utilize for the presort.
+By default, the value is inherited from the value of original query specified in the concurrency parameter of run() method (which by default is set to otp.config.default_concurrency).

 • batch_size (int) – Specifies the query batch size for the presort.
 By default, the value from otp.config.default_batch_size is used.